thumun/Horror-Game/README.md

 Flythrough Camera:

 The player navigates the space using the flythrough camera.
 In order to simulate walking, the player cannot move in the y-axis however they are free to look anywhere they like.
-This camera was created using the

 Spotlight:

 The spotlight shines wherever the player looks.
 When they are farther away, more of the space is lit up but when they're close to objects, there is a smaller radius.
 Due to the combination of the bumpmap, the spotlight has crisp lines and makes it rather difficult for the player to see outside the circle of visibility.

+This light uses the phong shader as a base but has a few added elements.
+Unlike directional light, spotlight has...

 Bump Map:

-The bump map uses the normals of the textures
+The bump map uses the normals of the textures to simulate a 3d texture to the models based on the light hitting the model.
+In this case, the bump map added a bit of a color shift along with the texture which made the scene seem more cottage core esque.

 Scene: